-Does Invisalign hurt, and to what degree?
+Is Invisalign painful, and to what degree?

-In general, Invisalign may cause mild pain initially but is a lot less painful than dental braces.
-Any pain or discomfort experienced is temporary and will fade after the teeth adjust to wearing the Invisalign clear aligners.
-For many patients, this acclimatisation takes place within a week of using their new aligners.
-Since the Invisalign treatment plan requires new aligner trays every 2 weeks, it is possible to experience some discomfort within the first few days of each cycle.
-In terms of pain level, this will depend on a few factors such as your tolerance towards pain and the presence of sensitive teeth and gums.
+Since this treatment plan requires new aligner trays every 1-2 weeks, it is possible to experience some discomfort within initial few days of each cycle.
+In terms of pain level, this will depend on a few factors such as your tolerance for pain and the presence of sensitive teeth and gums.

-Why does Invisalign hurt?
+Why is Invisalign painful?

-1) Friction from Invisalign aligners
+1) Friction from the aligners

 Sores and ulcers are common with traditional braces due to the brackets rubbing against the inside of the mouth and wire placement.
-To combat this sensitivity, the mouth develops calluses, which results in pain.
-The same goes for Invisalign aligners but on a much smaller scale.
-The edges of the clear aligners —albeit not sharp—can irritate your gums and lips as your mouth adjusts to wearing them.
-Some patients may find that they develop some calluses in their mouth over the first couple of weeks, but this is normal and necessary to prevent irritation.
-Usually, this pain goes away once you switch out your first set of clear aligners and your mouth adjusts to having plastic retainers.
+To combat this sensitivity, the mouth develops ulcers, which results in pain.
+The same goes for these aligners but on a much smaller scale.
+The edges of the clear aligners, albeit not sharp, can irritate your gums and lips as your mouth adjusts to wearing them.

 2) Teeth movement